Other useful information for children

 Culture – « 20 ans – 20 francs » card

-Good to know: you can visit almost all museums for free on the first Sunday of the month!
+Good to know: almost all museums are free on the first Sunday of the month!